Functional Resume Templates

 Colors

 Using black, white, and a third color like blue or green is a safe resume color scheme.
-That’s why we are using a splash of blue to help draw attention without being distracting.
+That’s why we're using a splash of blue to help draw attention without being distracting.
 The general rule is to make one color dominant, one secondary, and the third to place emphasis.
-Use white for the background, black for the text, and the third color to highlight important parts like heaters for the different sections.
+Use white for the background, black for the text, and the third color to highlight important parts like headers for the different sections.

 Select the best layout

-A functional resume follows a skill-based structure to emphasize your strengths and achievements, which are one of the first things to list.
+A functional resume follows a skill-based structure to emphasize your strengths and achievements, which are one of the first things listed.
 The resume features several sections: heading, summary, strengths, achievements, experience, and education.

-Of course, you start your resume from the header, where you can list your name and contact information.
+Of course, you start your resume with the header, where you list your name and contact information.
 Your name is the biggest thing on the resume to ensure you stand out.
-It’s always better to add something more about yourself, as a link to your profile in professional networks or if you have a portfolio website that is appropriate to share.
-Headshot’s not a must to include, but if the recruiters specifically mention it in the job application, you should add it at the header near your name and contact information.
+It’s always better to add something more about yourself, such as links to your profile in professional networks or if you have a portfolio website that's appropriate to share.
+Headshots aren't required, but if the recruiter specifically mention it in the job application, add it to the header near your name and contact information.

 The summary in the functional resume looks a little bit different.
-The focus here is to highlight your skills and achievements, allowing you to describe your qualifications with more detail using strong action verbs.
-If you have gaps in your employment history or other problems, here is the place to explain them.
-Use the summary to illustrate to the recruiters why you're qualified for the position.
+The focus here is to highlight your skills and achievements, allowing you to describe your qualifications in more detail using strong action verbs.
+If you have gaps in your employment history or other possible issues, this is the place to explain them.
+Use the summary to illustrate to recruiters why you're qualified for the position.

-The next step is to the key sections on your functional resume.
+The next step is to craft the key sections on your functional resume.
 Strengths and achievements are featured first to show recruiters what sets you apart from other candidates.
 In the first section, list and give examples of your transferable skills like time management, problem-solving, interpersonal skills, organization, leadership, and so on.
-Emphasize these strengths, giving examples of what you accomplished by applying this skillset to your previous jobs, personal situations, or academic life in the achievement section.
+Highlight these strengths by giving examples of what you did using your skills in your past jobs, personal situations, or school life in the achievement section.

 Another section that you can add to your functional resume is information about your certifications.
-Especially in the cases in which you decided to career change and took professional retraining courses to enable you to do the job you are applying for.
-It’s essential to mention this certification on top of your resume in the summary section, or you risk the recruiter just skipping over your resume and missing this information.
+Especially in the cases in which you decided to change careers and took professional retraining courses connected to the job you're applying for.
+It’s essential to mention this certification on top of your resume in the summary section, or you risk the recruiter missing this information.

-Additional sections and information that you can add if applicable to your resume can be - special awards or commendations; testimonials from clients; volunteer work; projects; publications, or special courses.
-You can list them by importance and significance in separate sections.
-Name each of your sections, then add a short description below
+If you need to add more sections and information, you can include: special awards or praise, testimonials from clients, volunteer work, projects, publications, or special courses.
+List them by importance and significance in separate sections.
+Name each of your sections, then add a short description below it.

 Number of pages

-Keep your resume between one or two full pages.
+Keep your resume between one to two full pages.
 Your application’s length should be determined by the position you’re applying for and the amount of relevant experience you have.
-If you are an entry-level candidate or a fresh graduate, you can fill up one page effortlessly.
-It’s your choice how to arrange all the sections - in one or two columns.
-Functional resumes are very flexible and can give you a lot of freedom to creatively shape your resume on one or two pages.
+If you're an entry-level candidate or a fresh graduate, you can easily fill up at least one page.
+It’s your choice how to arrange all the sections—in one or two columns.
+Functional resumes are very flexible and can give you a lot of freedom to creatively shape your resume within one or two pages.

 Functional resume templates pros and cons